 Tips:

 Decorations are an integral part of any event that uses a lot of plastic and synthetic materials.
 These are mostly non-reusable and produce a major quantity of litter.
-Look for vendors who are experts in using beautiful decorating items with biodegradable or recyclable materials.
+Look for vendors who are experts in using beautiful decorating items with home compostable or recyclable materials.
 Avoid using plastic balloons and use paper-made decorating materials to grace the occasion.
 The best way to decorate the event is to use natural plants and flowers that improve the aesthetics and looks.

 Plastic waste has become a great concern, so there should be more awareness about plastic free, sustainable products that would provide several benefits.
 There are different networks and resources available that can effectively be utilised to handle the promotion of plastic free alternatives and their utilities.
 Educating yourself and others about the negative impact of plastics can be a great impetus to focus people’s attention on avoiding plastics and go for reusable or recyclable product options.